guilhermegarcia/r/reshaping_corpus_OT.md

 (Hayes & Wilson 2008), I needed the data to be in a specific format (see below).

 I obviously don't assume you need a function that does exactly this, but you can definitely adapt this function.
-The idea is to show how I did it.
+The idea is to show you how I did it.
 Hopefully, this will be helpful if you want to do something similar (or a sub/superset of what I did).

 ## Summary: from A to B